Canon 80D vs Sony A9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 80D and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 80D and the A9 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the A9 does not have a direct predecessor.
+Both the 80D and the A9 have been discontinued, but can regularly be found used on ebay.
+The 80D was replaced by the Canon 90D, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 80D or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.